 turkish-furniture-industry_1200x650

 The Turkish furniture industry generally has workshop-type, small-scale enterprises that mostly work with traditional methods.
 On the other hand, especially in recent years, the number of medium and large-scale enterprises, as well as small-scale enterprises, has started to increase.
 Fabricated production companies are large companies in parallel with their employment level.
 The number of manufacturing companies is increasing day by day.
+The Turkish furniture industry is a fast-growing sector.

 Turkish Furniture Industry Regions